- Business and Public Administration Home

-The MS-CIS curriculum is designed to accommodate both individuals holding undergraduate-information-systems-related degrees and other professionals who may have baccalaureate degrees.
+The MS-CIS curriculum is designed to accommodate both individuals holding undergraduate-information-systems-related degrees and other professionals who may have baccalaureate degrees outside the field.

 Learning Goals & Objectives

 Ethics: The student will demonstrate an understanding of the importance of ethics and its application in the decision-making process.

 - Objective: The student is able to differentiate between what is ethical and what is unethical.

 Communication: The student is able to apply effective communication skills in a professional environment.

 - Oral Communication Objective: The student is able to prepare and deliver an effective business presentation.

 - Written Communication Objective: The student is able to produce well-written documents.

 Technology: The student is able to demonstrate technical proficiency and to manage information technology projects to develop information systems that support an organization's needs.

 - Objective B: The student is able to understand project management skills in support of the organization's needs.